sourcegraph/sourcegraph-public-snapshot/README.md

 1. Find the latest version (either via the releases tab on GitHub or via git tags) to determine which version you are releasing.
 2.  `VERSION=9.9.9 ./release.sh` (replace `9.9.9` with the version you are releasing)
 3. Travis will automatically perform the release.
 Once it has finished, **confirm that the curl commands fetch the latest version above**.
+4. Update the `MinimumVersion` constant in the [src-cli package](https://github.com/sourcegraph/sourcegraph/tree/master/internal/src-cli/consts.go).

+**Note**: The version recommended by a Sourcegraph instance will be the highest patch version with the same major and minor version as the set minimum.
+This means that patch versions are reserved solely for non-breaking changes and minor bug fixes.
+This allows us to dynamically release fixes for older versions of src-cli without having to update the instance.